 Theological Studies, B.A.

-Designed for people who are already working as religious professionals or as active laypeople in religious organizations for at least five years, the Whitworth B.A. in Theological Studies Program will provide an excellent theological education — both academic and practical — for those whose circumstances in life would make it difficult to earn a B.A. degree in a conventional undergraduate program.
-Taught by core faculty members in Whitworth’s theology department, the courses in the program are built on a sturdy foundation:
+Designed for people who have been working as religious professionals or as active laypeople in religious organizations for at least five years, the Whitworth B.A. in Theological Studies Program will provide an excellent theological education — both academic and practical — for those whose circumstances in life would make it difficult for them to earn a B.A. degree in a conventional undergraduate program.
+Taught by core faculty members in the Whitworth Theology Department, the courses in the program are built on a sturdy foundation: